robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="A microscope" src="/uploads/essays/on-newsletters/48-microscope.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>It’s not like RSS is brain surgery but it’s hidden away and just complicated enough that 99% of folks won’t care about it.</p>
+      <p>It’s not like <abbr title="Really Simple Syndication">RSS</abbr> is brain surgery but it’s hidden away and just complicated enough that 99% of folks won’t care about it.</p>
     </div>
   </div>